Updated March 2026 · Verified against Sport Canada guidelines

 Varies

-Sport Canada Programs provides up to Varies sport development and high-performance sport in Canada through funding programs such as the Athlete Assistance Program, Sport Support Program, and Hosting Program.
+Sport Canada Programs offers funding that varies by project.
+Supports sport development and high-performance sport in Canada through funding programs such as the Athlete Assistance Program, Sport Support Program, and Hosting Program.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Sport Canada program guidelines)

 Eligibility & Details